EC-USGS/pywatershed/doc/index.rst

 with software design, process representation, and data fusion in the context of well established hydrologic process modeling.

+The Python language was choosen because it is accessible to a wide audience of potential contributors which will help foster community development and experimentation.
+A large number of advanced libraries available for Python can be applied to hdyrologic modeling, including libraries for parallelism, data access and manipulation, and machine learning.

 Following the conceptual design of PRMS, pywatershed calculates explicit solutions of spatially distributed hydrologic process representations including evaporation, transpiration, runoff, infiltration, interflow, snowpack, soil moisture, conceptual